pasqualerossi/42-Piscine/42 Piscine Exam/README.md

 ---	          |                     	| wdmatch            | tab_mult

-# How To Login Into The Exan
+# How To Login Into The Exam

     login -> exam
     password -> exam